 Enjoy it in its truest form with the Fortaleza Tequila Blanco.
 In what is said to be a true aficionado’s tequila, aromas of citrus and rich cooked agave are followed by flavors of vanilla, basil, olive and lime.

 New kid on the block Mijenta creates premium small-batch tequila that is crafted with a commitment to environmental and social sustainability.
 The tequila’s locally produced labels and boxes are made of agave waste, and the brand reinvests a portion of its profits back into the local community through its Mijenta Community Foundation.

 It became one of the first Mexican distilleries to improve its water management and reduce waste, developing a cutting-edge water treatment system that reclaims clean water from tequila production for reuse.
-But Patrón didn’t stop there: over the past five years, the brand has also reforested and donated 16,000 trees in a bid to re-wild the local area and improve water retention, and is currently funding a study with the aim of ensuring the sustainability of the precious blue weber agave plant.
+But Patrón didn’t stop there: over the past five years, the brand has also reforested and donated over 16,000 trees in a bid to re-wild the local area and improve water retention.
+The tequila brand is also currently funding a study with the aim of ensuring the longevity of the precious blue weber agave plant.

 Sample Patrón in its purest form with the Gran Patrón Platinum expression, a smooth yet full-bodied silver tequila made with the finest blue weber agave.

-This ultrarare extra0-añejo tequila is created by master distiller Germán González.
+This ultrarare extra-anejo sipping tequila is created by master distiller Germán González.
 A personal expression produced at his family’s reserve, Tears of Llorona is made using 100% blue agave and released only once a year in small batches.